simcesplatform/Platform-Manager/instructions/running_simulation.md

 ## Following a running simulation

 There are a couple of ways to follow a running simulation that has been started by the Platform Manager.
-Commands for the first 2 ways is given by Platform Manager after the simulation has been started.
+Commands for the first 2 ways are given by Platform Manager after the simulation has been started.

 - All the component outputs can be followed using a Bash script `follow_simulation.sh`.
 - The output from the Simulation Manager can be followed using `docker logs` command.